Counseling Degrees & Licenses in Vermont

 • Hold either a BCBA or BCaBA certification

-Behavior analyst licenses in Vermont must be renewed biennially.
-The cost to renew is $240.
+Behavior analyst licenses in Vermont must be renewed biennially, and the renewal fee paid.

 Currently, there are no continuing education requirements.